Volunteering in Tanzania

 Food and accommodation during volunteering

 Most volunteers prefer to stay at the “House for Volunteers” in Arusha with: TV-room, showers and sanitary facilities.
 There’s a guard and a cook who prepares 3 meals a day.
 Here it is possible to have more of a social life with other volunteers.
 The coordinator – who also arranges Safari Trips – has his office in the house.
+From here, you will be picked up and transported to and from work.

 If you prefer more authentic surroundings, you can chose to live with a local host family instead, where you also will have 3 meals a day.
 Here you will share all facilities with the family members, of whom at least one speaks English.